 Tackling ash dieback in Dovedale

 The steep sided dales of the White Peak are host to some of the most atmospheric and important woods in the country, known as ‘ravine woodland’.
-Some of these woodlands have been here since the last ice age but ash dieback is already impacting on the health, character and ecosystems of these precious places - such as in the iconic valley of Dovedale.
-We’ve got a plan in place to promote species other than ash to make sure these inspiring woodlands thrive into the future.
+Some of these woodlands have been here since the last ice age but ash dieback continues to impact the health of the woodland in Dovedale.
+Our rangers have a plan in place to promote species other than ash to make sure these inspiring woodlands thrive into the future.